 Dong Ding Oolong is one of the famous Taiwan oolong.

 Tea is made without baking.
-It gives an identical sweet floral note with a hint of refreshing floral note with a rich taste on palate.
+It gives an identical sweet floral note with a hint of refreshing fresh fruity note with a rich taste on palate.

 What is the difference of premium Dong Ding Oolong?